I Will Grow Out of Love

 "Victoire…," I hissed.

 "Uh, a wizard?
 Quidditch player?
 Keeper?"

 Victoire stood up and crossed her arms in front of her chest.
-She walked circles around Ollie and me.
+She walked circles around Oliver and me.
 "Oliver Wood, you are…"

 It clicked.
-Ollie smiled bashfully (yeah, I know) and shot me an apologetic look.
+Oliver smiled bashfully and shot me an apologetic look.
 I nodded.
-"Hello, guys.
+"Hello, you lot.
 It's been a while.
 I'm Oliver, your aunt's boyfriend."

 "YES!
 HA!
 I knew it!"
 Victoire exclaimed.

 I narrowed my eyes at her.
 "Mon Dieu, Victoire!"
 I griped at her.
 "You are more Weasley than Delacour!"